dataforseo/TypeScriptClient/docs/interfaces/IPaidDataforseoLabsSerpElementItem.md

 > **`optional`** **etv**: `number`

 estimated traffic volume
-estimated organic monthly traffic to the domain calculated as the product of CTR (click-through-rate) and search volume values of the returned keyword learn more about how the metric is calculated in this help center article
+estimated paid monthly traffic to the domain calculated as the product of CTR (click-through-rate) and search volume values of all keywords in the category that the domain ranks for learn more about how the metric is calculated in this help center article

 #### Source

-main.ts:96481
+main.ts:89726

 ***